HankB/STM32F7explore/README.md

 Initial commit - generate code from MX (4.19) after selecting board and making no changes

 Clone with `git clone ssh://git@oak:2222/hbarta/STM32F7explore.git` (My private repo only)

+### License ###
+License to the bulk of this code belongs to the original contributors.
+To the the best of my knowledge All licenses form the variopus libraries and packages have been preserved and included in this repo.